siiway/DC.QQ.TG/README.md

 - `--discord-guild-id`: Your Discord server (guild) ID
 - `--discord-channel-id`: Your Discord channel ID
 - `--discord-use-proxy`: Whether to use system proxy for Discord connection (true/false)
+- `--auto-webhook`: Whether to automatically manage webhooks (create or move to correct channel) (true/false, default: true, automatically disabled if webhook URL is provided)
+- `--discord-webhook-name`: The name for the automatically managed webhook (default: "Cross-Platform Messenger")

 #### Telegram Parameters:
 - `--telegram-bot-token`: Your Telegram bot token